 3. Give Yourself a Budget

-If you’re cutting down on the amount you drink then it’s a good idea to give yourself a budget.
-You can set a limit on how much you’re aloud to spend on alcohol per week or per month.
-In order to help you cut down, you should give your self a budget that will only allow you to buy a small amount.
+If you’re cutting down on drinking but not stopping entirely, then it’s a good idea to give yourself a budget.
+You can set a weekly or monthly limit on how much you’re allowed to spend on alcohol.
+In order to help you cut down, you should give yourself a budget that will only allow you to buy a small amount.

 There are ways to ensure that you stick to your budget.
-For example you could get your drinking allowance out at the start of the month and only take the amount you need on that day out with you – no debit or credit card, you won’t be able to buy more than you are allowing yourself.
+For example you could get your drinking allowance out in cash at the start of the month and only take a small amount with you when you’re planning to drink.
+Without a debit or credit card, you won’t be able to buy more than you are allowing yourself.

 5. Go Smaller and Stay Hydrated

-It’s also important to stay hydrated if you’re planning on having a drink.
-You should have a glass of water before you have a drink and try to alternate alcoholic drinks with water or a soft drink.
+It’s especially important to stay hydrated if you’re planning on having a drink.
+Whether you’re drinking at home or in a pub or restaurant, you should alternate alcoholic drinks with water or a soft drink.